Howard T. Owens

-Howard Thomas Owens is an American media executive who is founder and Co-CEO of Propagate Content.
+Howard Thomas Owens is an American media executive who is the founder and Co-CEO of Propagate Content.

 Early life

 Born to Howard T. Owens Jr., an American politician, lawyer, and judge.
 Before launching his media career, Owens was an attorney in private practice in Bridgeport, Connecticut, where he also served as a staff clerk for the Office of the State's Attorney.
 Owens is a graduate of Southern Methodist University (BA) and received his Juris Doctor from the Quinnipiac University School of Law.

 Career

 William Morris Agency

 Prior to Reveille, Owens was an agent in the corporate consulting and television packaging divisions at the William Morris Agency, representing television producers as well as top brands including Maxim Magazine, InStyle Magazine, eBay and Miramax Films.
 Before working at William Morris, he co-founded and served as a managing partner for Outdoor Concepts, a privately held outdoor media company that was purchased by Titan Media/New York.